prpole/dissertation/chapter1/article/hland_article.md

 acknowledge the dystopian potential of unmanaged human activity while responding with a utopian vision of collective environmental management.

-To depict this intersection, Gilman backgrounds human activit both in the setting and the country’s history.
+To depict this intersection, Gilman backgrounds human activity both in the setting and the country’s history.
 By *backgrounding* I refer to a double operation of deemphasizing human activity, making the people and their products appear as part of the natural environment, and using the